FelixLaarmann/tree-grammar/README.md

 This repository is the prototype implementation for the paper "Restricting tree grammars with term rewriting".

 ## Build and run
-Simply clone the github repository and use 'cabal build' and 'cabal run' to build and run the code from  app/Main.hs
+Simply clone the github repository and use `cabal build` and `cabal run` to build and run the code from  app/Main.hs

 ## Description
 For testing the algorithms one should use app/Main.hs.
 The implementation is structured as follows: